carbon-language/carbon-lang/docs/project/roadmap.md

 in order to illustrate how the goals and priorities we have in 2024 feed into subsequent years.

-### Potential 2025 goals: ship a working 0.1 language for evaluation
+### Potential 2025 goals: ship a working [0.1 language] for evaluation

+[0.1 language]: /docs/project/milestones.md#milestone-01-a-minimum-viable-product-mvp-for-evaluation

 As we adjust our schedule and roadmap to reflect the realistic rate of progress, the _earliest_ it seems feasible to have everything we need to evaluate the 0.1